Miciula/practice--movingSquare--JavaScript/READEME.md

 ## Instructions

--Use arrows keys to move square.
+- Use arrows keys to move square.

--Square working only in ViewPort.
+- Square working only in ViewPort.
 You can't go beyond the borders.